Social Constructions of Autism-Related Movements

 to masculism which focus on men's rights and which tend to adopt a more

-the man who used to appear on daytime talk shows wearing a dress in order to mock women.
+confrontational, sometimes legal, approach to issues such as fathers’ rights.
+In its most extreme form, it is misogynistic and bashing, as in the man who used to appear on daytime talk shows wearing a dress in order to mock women.
+It also includes Steven Dixon’s Masculinism®.

-egalitarian perspective on masculism, sometimes called progressive masculism, which supports one or more types of feminism and advocates men's rights, as well.
-It includes Steven Dixon's Masculinism®.
+- Free Men: This is a moderate, egalitarian perspective on masculism, sometimes called progressive masculism, which supports one or more types of feminism and advocates men’s rights, as well.

 - Men's Liberation: This is a social constructionist approach which emphasizes the deconstruction of gender roles.
 It appears to be close to psychological androgyny.
 Herb Goldberg's The New Male and his references to